builder

 Docker buildx served my CI a stale COPY layer and nobody noticed

-The auth-handler was crashing on a missing AWS_REGION attribute in its pydantic Settings class.
+A service I was deploying was crashing on a missing AWS_REGION attribute in its pydantic Settings class.
 I checked the source code at the exact commit the image was built from.
 AWS_REGION was there — AWS_REGION: Optional[str] = "us-east-1", right where it should be.
 The file on disk inside the running container didn’t have it.

 The image was built by GitHub Actions using docker/build-push-action@v5 with --cache-from type=gha.
 The Dockerfile has two stages: